 Free-market, a casualty of the global corporate capitalism, and the tech-leveraging paradox

 🎙 Post no 3 – 4 august 2021 Might one not have to create a different economic world after Covid … which is not capitalist, whether right- or left-leaning … The world of the last decade has been spinning too fast.
-Most economic indicators, such as credit creation and debt liability, which have… Continue reading Free-market, a casualty of the global corporate capitalism, and the tech-leveraging paradox
+Most economic indicators, such as credit creation and debt liability, which have increased exponentially,… Continue reading Free-market, a casualty of the global corporate capitalism, and the tech-leveraging paradox

 Keynes: A non-sequetor of Wicksell